Original Kit:

 There were very few literal descriptions of the "Salamander" in Bradbury's text, so I had a lot of room for interpretation (the 1966 film used a minimalist design with a camera crane boom arm and long front overhang, while the 2018 adaptation used an off-the-rack Spartan Gladiator).
 I drew up some rough designs, finally settling on a single axle truck with squarish rear fenders that followed the slope of Slave I's hull.

-My first job was assembling the parts of Slave I, then gluing them together with epoxy so I had a nice solid base for the rest of the parts.
+My first job was assembling the parts of Slave I, then gluing them together with epoxy so I had a nice solid base for the rest of the build.
 I cut out the semicircles to make the front wheel openings, and then sliced off what was the back of the ship to make it a straight, flat base.
 The fenders were made from a combination of 0.080" and 0.060" styrene sheet, which was hefty enough to stand up to the cutting and sanding.
 Further styrene sheeting and rod stock was used to brace the inside of the rear fenders and the whole thing was epoxied to the ship.
 Once set, I ran it across a large sheet of sandpaper to make sure everything was even before I began detailing it.

 Filler was used where the styrene sheets met, as well as the large seam where the two halves of the toy came together.
 The myriad panel lines on Slave I were at odds with the smooth plastic of my new fenders, so I also filled in the forward seams on the front fenders and cut some panel lines near the truck's waist to visually balance the look.
 I considered filling in the screw holes and missile launcher, but decided to instead use them as design elements.
 Kotobukiya makes a series of aftermarket detail parts for greebling sci-fi models, and among those were some round details that fit the screw holes perfectly.
 Thus the lower one became the Salamander's primary tank fill, and the upper one became the exhaust for the auxiliary power unit.
 The missile launcher port was close to this second screw hole, so I cut the body of a magic marker into a scoop and placed that over the port to become the APU's intake.
 The rear of the truck was going to be the main entrance, so I cut out the material inside the ship's tail and recessed the center section of the lower fascia to make a doorway.
 The door itself was cut from thinner plastic so that it would look appropriate once installed and with the rear window in place.
 The headlights were made by cutting parts off of the tail light panel from Tamiya's Nissan 180SX, since they had a nice aerodynamic look and were cast in clear.
 I cut holes in the body to fit them, aiming for somewhere where the finished location would both mimic the old ALF trucks and give it a recognizable "face."